Fred Cobain: Political career

 On 14 January 2013, Fred Cobain left the Ulster Unionist party which he had served for more than 30 years.
 He joined the Democratic Unionist Party saying the UUP was "riven with personal and policy divisions" and was "politically exhausted".
 Cobain was co-opted on to Carrickfergus Borough Council as a councillor for the Carrick Castle area.
 He ran for the DUP but failed to be elected to the Mid and East Antrim Borough Council in the May 2014 Elections.
+He was elected for the DUP to the Castle electoral area of Belfast City Council in the May 2019 Elections.

 Family

 He is married and has two children.